cyverse-archive/DE/services/Donkey/doc/endpoints/admin.md

-Listing the config for Donkey
+Listing the config for Terrain
 -----------------------------

 __URL Path__: /admin/config